Health Flexible Spending Account Overview

 - Claiming your reimbursements

 - Download HFSA brochure (ben049) [PDF 384K]

-Your total annual contributions, less reimbursements already made to you, are available for your use even though you may not yet have made sufficient contributions to cover a claim.
-For example, you elect to make monthly contributions of $100, for an annual total of $1,200.
-By the end of September, you have contributed $300 to your account.
-In October, you incur $500 in expenses and file a HFSA claim.
-You will be reimbursed $500 for this expense, even though you have not yet contributed sufficient money.
-During the rest of the benefit year, you can be reimbursed for additional expenses up to $700 ($1,200 - $500 = $700).
+For example, if, prior to the benefit year beginning January 1, 2014, you elect to make monthly contributions of $100, your annual election is $1,200.
+By March, you have contributed $300 to your account.
+In April, you incur a $500 expense that is not covered by your health plan.
+If you are covered by the Health Flexible Spending Account for April, you will be reimbursed $500 for that expense, even though you have not yet contributed sufficient money to cover the request.
+During the rest of the year, you can be reimbursed for additional expenses up to $700 ($1,200 - $500).

-Eligible expenses must meet the Internal Revenue Service definition under IRC 213(d) for medical care expenses and must not be covered or paid in full by your health plan(s).
-The final determination for eligibility is made by the Plan.
+Eligible expenses must meet the Internal Revenue Service definition under Section 213(d) for medical expenses and must not be covered or paid in full by your health plan(s).
+The final determination for eligibility is made by the plan.

 A complete list of tax deductible medical expenses is available in IRS publication #502.
-You will find it online at www.irs.gov/publications .
+You will find it online at irs.gov/publications .

 Most eligible services or supplies must be prescribed and/or performed by a licensed provider.
 Only those expenses which are not paid by any of your health plans are eligible to be reimbursed.

 In addition, expenses reimbursed out of your Health Flexible Spending Account must be expenses you or your dependent incurred.
 For these purposes, eligible dependents include your spouse and children who meet the eligibility requirements shown in Section 1.3b, Dependents, and any other dependent you claim on your income tax return each year.